 Bimodality and the extracellular xanthosine concentration.
-This stochastic approach results in the same bimodal distributions that were already seen in the deterministic investigation and experimental studies.
-Fig 8 shows the distribution of protein expression found in the simulations for different values of the extracellular xanthosine concentration.
+The stochastic approach results in the same bimodal distributions that were already seen in the deterministic investigation and experimental studies.
+Fig 9 shows the distribution of protein expression found in the simulations for different values of the extracellular xanthosine concentration.
 The parameters that were used are the same as in the previous section (listed in Table 1).
-To obtain the distributions, we ran the simulation 5000 times for a simulated time of 10^6 s each and started at a mRNA, protein and intracellular xanthosine count of 0.
+However, we also find good agreement of the simulations and the deterministic results for other sets of parameters.
+To obtain the distributions, we ran the simulation 5000 times for a simulated time of $10^6$ s each and started at an mRNA, protein and intracellular xanthosine count of 0.

 The results agree very well with the deterministic fixed points and experiments: the mean numbers of mRNA, protein, and xanthosine in the stochastic results are as predicted from the phase portraits.
-It does, however, become clear that the phase portraits do not tell whether the cells will actually populate both the high and the low expression state, because they do not show the effective barrier height between the two states.
-In Fig 8(A), a deterministically bistable scenario is shown where the cells never switched to the high expression state during the run time of our simulations.
+It does, however, become clear that the phase portraits do not tell whether the